triblatron/dagui/README.md

 * Layout managers with constraint based layout
 * Rounded rectangles
 * Bezier curves with handles
-* Host widgets at arbitrary points in the widget tree, such as children of rectangles, by allowing different shapes for windows
+* Host widgets at arbitrary points in the widget tree, such as children of rectangles, by allowing different shapes for widgets
 * Allow drawing circles outside the bounds of a rectangle to make a composite shape
 * Allow dragging of child windows without invoking drag and drop
 * Simple to integrate by rendering textured triangles